fimbul-works/fimbul-ts/README.md

 Fimbul manages complex computation dependencies using [directed acyclic graphs (DAGs)](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 Define your computations, declare their dependencies, and let Fimbul handle the rest.

-It automatically prevents circular references, sorts computations in the correct execution order, and caches results to eliminate redundant calculations.
+It automatically prevents circular references, executes computations in the correct order, and only runs each computation once to reduce redundant calculations.

 Whether you're generating procedural worlds, handling data transformations, or managing complex state calculations, Fimbul helps you build clear, maintainable, and efficient computation chains.